Josillo/to-do-list/README.md

 The backend/ part contains our API built on top of ExpressJS and Sequelize.
 This part acts as an interface between the frontend application and the MySQL database.

-The backend API can also be tested using the postman requests https://www.postman.com/josean101/workspace/pgl/collection/3092222-77dfdcf4-9104-4cc0-be6f-8de0e71a2535?action=share&creator=3092222

 ### Prerequisites